goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

         - Name
         - Official website
   - Description
-    - Model a data structure for applications exchanging data about scholarly articles specialized in genes that cause rare diseases.
+    - Model a data structure for applications exchanging data about scholarly articles specialised in genes that cause rare diseases.
 The data structure should have a title, a publication date, and a DOI identifier.
 Subsequently, the journal that published the article should be present with its name and a link to an official website.
 The scholarly article is also described by the articles it is cited by and the articles it cites.
 The citation articles only contain DOI identifiers.
-Lastly, the scholarly article includes a brief description of the main subject, genes.
-The description should contain a HGNC identifier of the gene and an associated rare disease, the protein they encode, and the containing chromosome.
-For rare diseases, we need a name, a SNOMED disease indetifier, and a list of symptoms.
-Lastly, the chromosone will be displayed by it's 3D model.
+The data structure includes a description of the article’s main subject, genes.
+The description should contain an HGNC identifier of the gene and an associated rare disease, the protein they encode, and the containing chromosome.
+For rare diseases, we need a name, a SNOMED disease identifier, and a list of symptoms.
+Lastly, the chromosome will be displayed by its 3D model.
   - Link
     - http://www.wikidata.org/entity/Q13442814